 - Stage IV – the cancer has spread to other organs such as the other lung, brain, or liver.

-The following options are available for treatment of non-small cell lung cancer, with the stage of the cancer, and general health of the patient determining the prognosis.
+The following options are available for treatment of non-small cell lung cancer:

 - Laser therapy – Treatment that uses a laser beam (a narrow beam of intense light) to kill cancer cells.